Remote work gives people more options.

 But you should verify further.

-The recruiter’s email should match the company domain.
+The recruiter’s email should usually match the company domain.

 Also check for small spelling changes.